|http://ghr.nlm.nih.gov/ A service of the U.S. National Library of Medicine®|

 BSCL2 is the gene's official symbol.
 The BSCL2 gene is also known by other names, listed below.

 The BSCL2 gene provides instructions for making a protein called seipin, whose function is unknown.
-Within cells, seipin is found in the membrane of a tube-like structure called the endoplasmic reticulum.
+Within cells, seipin is located in the membrane of a structure called the endoplasmic reticulum.
 The endoplasmic reticulum modifies newly produced proteins and also helps transport proteins, fats, and other molecules to specific sites either inside or outside the cell.

 A BSCL2 gene mutation has been reported in a small number of people with Charcot-Marie-Tooth disease type 2, a disorder that affects the peripheral nerves.
 Peripheral nerves connect the brain and spinal cord to muscles and to sensory cells that detect sensations such as touch, pain, heat, and sound.

-At least two mutations in the BSCL2 gene, including the N88S and S90L mutations, have been reported to cause Silver syndrome.
+At least two mutations in the BSCL2 gene, the N88S and S90L mutations described above, have been reported to cause Silver syndrome.
 This condition is characterized by muscle weakness and wasting in the hands and abnormal muscle stiffness (spasticity) in the legs.
-These mutations likely result in misfolded seipin proteins that accumulate within neurons, leading to cell damage and cell death.
-Neuronal cell death causes muscle weakness and spasticity in people with Silver syndrome.
+The mutations likely result in misfolded seipin proteins that accumulate within neurons, leading to cell damage and cell death.
+The loss of neurons causes muscle weakness and spasticity in people with Silver syndrome.